aerocyber/sitemarker/docs/index.md

 # SiteMarker Docs

-## :warning: The Documentation is still incomplete
+## The Documentation is still incomplete

 ## About

-SiteMarker is an open-source bookmark manager written with GTK4 and Adwaita in Python.
-It is a minimal application that can be downloaded from [Flathub](https://flathub.com/app/io.github.aerocyber.sitemarker) or be built from source and installed.
+SiteMarker is an open-source bookmark manager.
+The main aim behind the project is to make managing bookmarks as simple as typing them.

 ## Version Info